DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: Baseline estimators

-Here, we do not only estimate the strongest path but are interested in estimating all present paths.
-Taking the sample covariance matrix defined in \eqref{eq:spaceCov}, we evaluate the performance of \ac{MUSIC}~\cite{Schmidt1986} and \ac{ESPRIT}~\cite{Roy1989}, where the latter is the basis of the \ac{DoA}-based channel estimation in~\cite{Yang2001,Shafin2016}.
 Similar to~\cite{Shafin2016}, we implement forward-backward averaging for the \ac{ESPRIT} algorithm to enhance its estimation quality.
-As the number of paths needs to be known, we again implement a genie-aided variant, which we denote with ``genieMUSIC'' and ``genieESPRIT'', where the number of paths is chosen based on the true channel $\vh$.
+As the number of paths needs to be known, we again implement genie-aided variants, where the number of paths is chosen based on the true channel $\vh$.